LukeGrahamLandry/franca/devlog.md

 - compile_to_shader_source: 68 // shader compiler (for comptime)
 notably those are all things to aren't going to change if you're just working on the terminal program.

+## (Jun 25)

+- machO: when direct exe, make symbol names for import stubs so when you look at the disassembly it shows as a call to a sane name instead of treating all the stubs as one thing so you can't tell whats going on
+  - pleasingly, i do this better than clang which seems to always say any call to a stub is a call to the first import + the stub's offset. maybe there's some magic flag you have to pass it? idk. tho i guess that's an argument that i shouldn't make people say -keep-names, because if someone tried my thing they'd probably think i did it wrong too because they wouldn't know to ask for it.

 ## (Jun 24)

 - give up on my failed experiment insane way of doing llvm abi